tinisikumeh/my-projects/README.md

-# CS2261
+# my projects
-a collection of projects I worked on in the fall 2022 semester You will need a GBA emulator to play these games
+a collection of projects I worked on throughout my time at Georgia Tech You will need a GBA emulator to play these games